 Communication is widely recognised as an important feature in the successful operation of our school.
 Positive and considered communication between parents and carers and the school will always result in issues being addressed professionally and constructively.
-We anticipate that parents, carers and staff recognise that each has a responsibility to be courteous, listen actively and seek to close any interaction with a mutually agreed conclusion or series of actions to be undertaken.
-Teaching staff will communicate with parents and carers via email, letters, "Connect Community" and telephone regarding students and class events throughout the school year.
+We anticipate that parents, carers and staff recognise that ew all have a responsibility to be courteous, listen actively and seek to close any interaction with a mutually agreed conclusion or series of actions to be undertaken.
+Teaching staff will communicate with parents and carers via email, letters, Seesaw (Kindergarten to Year 2), Connect (Year 3 to Year 10) and telephone regarding students and class events throughout the school year.